 - With a large knife cut the dough into 1" squares (or desired size and shape).

-- Lightly oil a large cookie sheet and bake 30-45 minutes (depending on the thickness and desired crunchiness).
+- Bake 35-50 minutes (depending on the thickness and desired crunchiness).